 Main sitting area

 Back of main seating area and window seats near the glass

 Snack mix with small “snacking” tables behind the main area

-The not so great – you would expect a great view of the runway for planespotting, what with the cool “Fly Delta Jets” sign visible in the first photo.
+The not so great – you might expect a great view of the runway for planespotting.
+The cool “Fly Delta Jets” sign through the window certainly sets high expectations.
 But it’s not to be.
-Get up close, and your view is significantly obscured by a mesh curtain.
+Get up close, and the mesh curtain significantly limits the view.

 As for food and drink offerings, it’s definitely superior to what you’ll find in most domestic lounges.
-In addition to the chips, crackers, and fruit seen above, a decent selection of food is available at the back of the lounge.
-The spread consisted of two hot soups, assorted finger sandwiches (the turkey variety was pretty good), fresh vegetables, hard boiled eggs, and cheese and fruit.
+In addition to the chips, crackers, and fruit seen above, a decent selection of food is available in the back.
+The spread consisted of two hot soups, assorted finger sandwiches, fresh vegetables, hard boiled eggs, and cheese and fruit.
 It’s not the extensive selection available in, say, the British Airways Galleries Club at London Heathrow, but it is still a major step up from most U.S. domestic airline lounges.

 The best feature of the lounge, though, is the extensive bar selection.
 And I do mean extensive.

 I tried to take a couple of photos closer to the bar, but they didn’t come out.
 Nevertheless, you can see the large selection of spirits, with a decent selection of beers and wines available at the counter as well, all for free.
 And it’s not just the el cheapo stuff either; as Rocky mentioned in his review, higher quality spirits such as Johnny Walker Black, Jack Daniels, etc. are also available.
 WAY better than the house beer/wine you can get at domestic clubs, for sure.
 Throughout our roughly 2-hour stay, a server frequently made her round through the lounge, both to collect used utensils and to offer drink refills.